orlandott/dsp/03-command_line.md

 Explore these other [ls options](http://www.techonthenet.com/unix/basic/ls.php) and pick 5 of your favorites:

-> > ls -r = displays files and directories in reverse order
+> > ls -r = displays files and directories in reverse order.
-	ls -R = displays all subdirectories
+	ls -R = displays all subdirectories.
-	ls -m = displays files and folders separated by commas, good to 			create a .csv ls - d = displays directories only ls  -S = sort files by size, starting with largest
+	ls -m = displays files and folders separated by commas, good to 			create a .csv. ls - d = displays directories only. ls  -S = sort files by size, starting with largest.

 ---